Internet Trolls IRL Explain Why They Troll

-The following is from the Oct.
-31, 2013, edition of Nightcap.
-Sarah Feuerbacher, director at SMU's Center for Family Counseling, provided expertise for this story.
+Sarah Feuerbacher, director at SMU's Center for Family Counseling, provided expertise for a story on Internet trolling.

 By Doug Magditch